Michigan OWI Lawyers

 - Automatic 5-year license suspension for 3rd refusal of a breath test within 7 years.

 The legal consequences of driving drunk are determined not only by the driver’s blood alcohol content (BAC), but also the circumstances leading to arrest.
-These details determine whether a DUI is a felony, misdemeanor, or lesser charge reached in a plea bargain.
+These details determine whether a Michigan DUI is a felony, misdemeanor, or lesser charge reached in a plea bargain.

 Because every outcome has life-altering possibilities, the experienced legal team of Friedman Law Firm will review every aspect of your case, including driving and criminal history, police report, breath tests, and roadside behavior.
-If you are ready to begin safeguarding your future following a drunk driving incident, we are standing by for your free consultation.
+If you are ready to begin safeguarding your future following a drunk driving incident, we are standing by for your no-cost consultation.

 For help with your Michigan drunk driving case, please contact Friedman Law Firm today.